Have you experienced a knee injury that turned out to be an ACL tear?

 How Can Physical Therapy Help With ACL Tears?

-Physical therapy services can help you with ACL injuries through injury management as well as injury prevention and physical improvement.
+Physical therapy can help with ACL injury management as well as injury prevention and physical improvement.

 If you don’t need surgery, your physical therapist will help you regain your muscle strength, balance, and flexibility.